Microsoft-Web/WebCampTrainingKit/README.md

 					</tr>
           <tr>
 					   <td><a href='Presentation/Build-and-deploy-ASPNET/Build-and-deploy-ASPNET.pptx'>Building Web Applications using the latest ASP.NET technologies</a></td>
-					   <td>This session will include a quick introduction to the MVC pattern, then build and deploy a website using ASP.NET MVC, Entity Framework Code First, and Windows Azure Web Sites.
+					   <td>This session will include a quick introduction to the MVC pattern, then build and deploy a website using ASP.NET MVC, Entity Framework Code First, and Microsoft Azure Web Sites.
 We'll continue building this demo scenario (the GeekQuiz app from the BUILD 2013 keynote) throughout the day.</td>
              <td><a href='Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/Demo.md'>Building and deploying an ASP.NET application</a></td>
 					</tr>
           <tr>